What is Google Bombing?

 History of Google bombing

-Google bombing has its roots in the early days of Google when the search engine relied heavily on backlinks to determine the relevance and authority of a webpage.
+Google bombing has its roots in the early days of Google when the search engine relied heavily on backlinks.

-The term "Google bombing" was first used in 2001 by Adam Mathes, who described the method of linking a phrase with a website to manipulate its search rankings.
+The term "Google bombing" was first used in 2001 by Adam Mathes.
+He talked about how making lots of links with certain text to a website can trick the search rankings.

-Over time, Google has taken steps to reduce the effectiveness of Google bombing and to prevent it from influencing search results to a significant degree.
+Over time, Google has taken steps to make Google bombing not work well and stop it from changing search results much.
+Now it's harder to fool Google's search results using this kind of trick.

 How does Google bombing work?

-However, Google has taken measures to reduce the effectiveness of Google bombing over the years, and the technique is no longer as effective as it once was.
+However, Google has taken measures to reduce the effectiveness of Google bombing over the years and this technique no longer works.

 Commonly known examples